 Event Based Use Case

-In this example, the Advanced Outreach sent is using the Email Chain model and is part of the new customer onboarding process.
+In this example, the Program sent is using the Email Chain model and is part of the new customer onboarding process.
 The initial email is a welcome email that contains important information for the customer.
 We want to make sure they open the email before proceeding through the other steps of the outreach journey, so we’ll be configuring the Conditional Wait step with a condition where the participant needs to open the email sent.
-We will also configure the step so the participant has three days to meet this condition before moving through the alternative branch of the Advanced Outreach journey.
+We will also configure the step so the participant has three days to meet this condition before moving through the alternative branch of the Program journey.
 This alternative step could be a follow-up email or opening a CTA.

 Configure the model of the Email Chain to have a Send Email step before the Conditional Wait step.